learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 Or if your application requires 10 degrees of replication for high-availability, then you probably shouldn't use just 2 nodes — your cluster should have at least have 10 nodes.

-_For all the scenarios inbetween it depends on your specific requirements — which of the above pros and cons are relevant for you?
+_For all the scenarios in-between it depends on your specific requirements — which of the above pros and cons are relevant for you?
 Which are not?_

 That being said, there is no rule that all your nodes must have the same size.